BenKaponz/Emergency-Service-Messaging-System/README.md

 # 🚨 Emergency Service Messaging System

-A cross-platform emergency event messaging system implemented as part of the *SPL251 - Advanced Systems Programming* course at Ben-Gurion University.
+A cross-platform emergency event messaging system implemented as part of the *SPL - Systems Programming* course at Ben-Gurion University.
 The system enables users to connect, subscribe to topics, send and receive messages, and manage state in real-time using the STOMP protocol.

 ## 🔧 Technologies Used